Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 done in two sessions - one at a public gig and the other strictly for

-promos) it iss possible they played on the record, but it could also
+promos) it is possible they could

 be session men.
 If one isn't yet skeptical, the liner notes